Sudan: Militiamen Wreak Havoc in Sudan's Nuba Mountains

-Habila — Members of the Popular Defence Forces (PDF) militia are attacking people in Habila in South Kordofan's Nuba Mountains while police and army troops do not act, the Sudanese human rights watchdog HUDO reported today.
+Habila — Members of the Popular Defence Forces (PDF) militia are attacking people in Habila in South Kordofan's Nuba Mountains while police and army troops remain silent, the Sudanese human rights watchdog HUDO reported today.

 In the early morning of November 17, three members of the PDF raided the farm of Bashir El Zein, 9 km southeast of Habila.